THE WORD ON WORD COUNT AND LENGTH

 How do you determine word count and length for a book and its chapters?

-Anyway, to determine the word count of your Microsoft Word document (or a highlighted section), go to the Toolbar and from the TOOLS pull-down menu choose WORD COUNT.
+To determine the word count of your Microsoft Word document (or a highlighted section), go to the Toolbar and from the TOOLS pull-down menu choose WORD COUNT.

 Once you’ve determined what your book’s chapters will be, you will have to figure out how many words you’ll need per chapter to meet those word count parameters.